tanguybernard/computer-science-knowledge/cloud/AWS_Cloud_Practitioner_Essentials/Storage_and_databases.md

 DynamoDB is serverless, which means that you do not have to provision, patch, or manage servers.

-Scaling up to 10 trillion requests per day
+Scaling up to 10 trillion requests per day.

+Can stores json-type documents.

 __Read/Write Capacity Modes:__